Southern Mimosa

 Serves 8.

-14 Responses to “Southern Mimosa”
+14 responses to “Southern Mimosa”

 Christi, I literally cannot believe you posted cheese grits.
 I just had a long discussion about these with a friend of mine.
 We were discussing the fact that some recipes we remember had Kraft garlic cheese are part of them, and I can’t find that anywhere in Florida.
 My mother used to make them with the rolls of garlic cheese, and they were WONDERFUL.
 So I’m glad to see your recipe that calls for garlic and cheese but not the rolls of garlic cheese.
 YEA!